maroxtn/LGBM-riiid-kaggle/README.md

 ## What is this ?
-This is my LGBM solution for Riiid [kaggle competition](https://www.kaggle.com/c/riiid-test-answer-prediction), this model ensembled with a transformer allowed me to reach the 39th position out of 3395 (2% silver tier).
+This is my LGBM solution for Riiid [kaggle competition](https://www.kaggle.com/c/riiid-test-answer-prediction).
+This model ensembled with a transformer allowed me to reach the 39th position out of 3395 (2% silver tier).

 #### The files are: